-I hung these curtain rods myself – it was my first time hanging curtains and I needed quite a few pointers from Corey as I worked.
-So, I figured there were probably some of you out there who don’t know how to do it either!
-So I put together this post with all of the tips and tricks I learned about how to hang curtains, along with a few other things you should know if you’re going to embark on a curtain hanging adventure in your own home.
+This post has all of the tips and tricks you need to know about how to hang curtains, along with a few other things you should know if you’re going to embark on a curtain hanging adventure in your own home.

 I’ll get to the step-by-step in just a moment (complete with a simple trick that I wish I would have thought to use before I got started!), but here are a few basic DO’s and DON’Ts first.

-Our curtains are 108″ long.
-When you’re determining how high to hang the rod itself, it’s really just a personal preference – you can hang them so the curtains sit eeeeeever so slightly off the floor, so they barely skim the floor, or so they puddle a bit.
+The curtains in our bedroom are 108″ long.
+When you’re determining how high to hang the rod itself, it’s really just a personal preference.
+You can hang them so the curtains sit eeeeeever so slightly off the floor, so they barely skim the floor, or so they puddle a bit.
 I generally like mine to graze the floor just a bit – somewhere between a “skim” and a “puddle”.
-Confusing, I know, but there’s no real science to it – hold them up at a couple of different heights and see what you like, then go from there.
-My general rule of thumb is to hang the rod about 3″ below the ceiling.
+There’s no real science to it!
+Hold them up at a couple of different heights and see what you like, then go from there.
+But, if you want some help, my general rule of thumb is to hang the rod about 3″ below the ceiling.

-Consider the width of your actual curtains when you’re purchasing, even if you don’t ever plan on closing them.
-We rarely pull our curtains all the way closed (we have blinds and tend to use those instead), but we always make sure to get curtains that theoretically could be pulled closed to cover the window.
+Consider the width of your window and the curtains when you’re purchasing, even if you don’t ever plan on closing them.
+We rarely pull our curtains all the way closed (we have blinds and tend to use those instead).
+But, we always make sure to get curtains that theoretically could be pulled closed to cover the window.

 Why?
 Your curtains will feel disproportionate if they’re really skinny or don’t bunch up at all on either side of the window.
-If you want to create a full, luxurious feel to your window trimmings, get curtains that can fully cover the window with even a little extra width.
-Many curtains have extra wide options, which is the perfect solution for those large windows.
+If you want to create a full, luxurious feel to your window trimmings, get curtain panels that can fully cover the window with even a little extra width.
+Many curtains have extra wide options, which is the perfect solution if you have large windows.